aneuhold/ASUTeamFormingGoogleAppScript/README.md

 ## Dev Setup

-To develop for this project, `clasp` can be used to write code and push it to the sheet specified in the `.clasp.json` file.
-In order to get this ID, you can go to a sheet and go to the "Script Editor" window from "Tools" then copy the last part of the URL.
+To develop for this project, the following steps can be taken:

+- Run `yarn` to install packages
+- Run `yarn clasp login` to login to your Google account if not done already with clasp.
+This should be done with the Google account that has access to the App Script being modified.

+Whenever changes are done being made, feel free to run `yarn push` which will push the changes up to the remote Google Apps Script.

 Here is a [link to the folder with the Google Apps Scripts templates](https://drive.google.com/drive/folders/1eAC6Vg6lrjgYQsVWtL7pcjJbpYVhz2zk).
 Correct permissions are needed to access this folder.

+### What is `clasp`?

+`clasp` is used to write code and push it to the sheet specified in the `.clasp.json` file.
+This makes development faster than copy and pasting into the Google Apps Script manually.
+In order to get this ID, you can go to a sheet and go to the "Script Editor" window from "Tools" then copy the last part of the URL.

 ## Backlog